 Q: How do I convert a fraction to a percentage?

 A: To convert a fraction to a percentage, divide the numerator (the top number) by the denominator (the bottom number), and then multiply the result by 100.
-For example, to convert the fraction 3/4 to a percentage, divide 3 by 4 (which equals 0.75) and then multiply by 100 (which equals 75%).
+As an example, to convert the fraction 3/4 to a percentage, divide 3 by 4 (which equals 0.75) and then multiply by 100 (which equals 75%).

 Q: How do I calculate the percentage increase or decrease?